QubesOS/qubes-posts/2020-03-18-gui-domain.md

 While audio drivers and tools are not nearly as bloated and sprawling as GUI tools, keeping them in dom0 is still suboptimal, and with the move toward a GUI domain, it will become increasingly impossible.
 Our first step was to see how we could move audio away from dom0: Connect it together with the GPU to the GUI domain and see what breaks.
 Surprisingly, few things did, and while some hard-coded "connect to dom0 for all of your audio needs" configurations needed to be updated, those changes are already done in Qubes 4.1.

-This is not the final solution we would like, though; it would be best to truly decouple audio and GUI, creating a dedicated and separate audio aomain.
+This is not the final solution we would like, though; it would be best to truly decouple audio and GUI, creating a dedicated and separate audio domain.

 ### Audio Domain